mimolabs/mimo-ce/README.md

 MIMO currently works with UniFi devices only.
 Your UniFi controller must have a public IP and be accessible.
 The CE integrations work in the same way as our enterprise version.
 The docs for this can be found [here](https://docs.oh-mimo.com/integrations/ubiquiti-unifi-splash-integration).

 Connecting MIMO to your UniFi controller should take less than 30 seconds.
-The MIMO service will set everything up for you including a guest SSID, captive portal.
+The MIMO service will set everything up for you including a guest SSID & captive portal.

 ### The core modules include: